isagimon/FAIR_Implementation_ABM/docs/src/index.md

 ### 1. Conformational Change
 **Reaction:** `N ⇌ A`
-Native monomers can spontaneously convert into amyloid-prone conformations and vice versa, controlled by the probabilities `Native_to_Amyloid` and `Amyloid_to_Native`.
+Native monomers can spontaneously convert into aggregate-prone conformations and vice versa, controlled by the probabilities `Native_to_Amyloid` and `Amyloid_to_Native`.

 ### 2. Oligomerization
 **Reaction:** `A + A ⇌ O`
-Two amyloid monomers can associate to form a small oligomer.
+Two aggregate-prone monomers can associate to form a small oligomer.
 Oligomers can also dissociate into monomers.

 ### 3. Fibril Nucleation
 **Reaction:** `O + A → F`
-Oligomers can convert into fibrils when interacting with an additional amyloid monomer, initiating fibril formation.
+Oligomers can convert into fibrils when interacting with an additional aggregate-prone monomer, initiating fibril formation.

 ### 4. Fibril Elongation
 **Reaction:** `F + A → F(n)`
-Fibrils grow through sequential addition of amyloid monomers, representing elongation.
+Fibrils grow through sequential addition of aggregate-prone monomers, representing elongation.

 Each of these reactions is probabilistic and depends on local lattice arrangement and spatial proximity of monomers.